The more common types of spondylolisthesis include:

 Treatment for spondylolisthesis depends on several factors, including the age and overall health of the person, the extent of the slippage, and the severity of the symptoms.
 Most often, treatment is conservative (see below).
 More severe spondylolisthesis might require surgery.

 - Conservative treatment – This involves rest, medication and moderate exercise.
 We recommend taking a break from sports and other activities until the pain subsides.
-An over-the-counter nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Motrin®) or naproxen (Aleve® or Naprosyn®), might help reduce pain and inflammation.
-If the NSAIDs do not provide relief, your doctor may prescribe stronger medications.
+An over-the-counter nonsteroidal anti-inflammatory drug might help reduce pain and inflammation.
+If that does not provide relief, your doctor may prescribe stronger medications.
 Epidural steroid injections, in which medication is placed directly in the space surrounding the spine, might also help reduce inflammation and ease pain.Additionally, we may recommend a brace or back support to help stabilize the lower back and reduce pain.
 An exercise program or physical therapy will help increase pain-free movement and improve flexibility and muscle strength.
 We periodically take X-rays to determine if the bone slippage persists.

 - Physical therapy – Exercise strengthens the abdominal and back muscles, thus minimizing movement of the spine.
 We generally recommend eight to 12 weeks of aggressive daily stabilization exercises to achieve clinical improvement.